 The Yale Police Department offers confidential consultations regarding possible criminal investigation.
 Ordinarily, the decision about whether to press criminal charges is up to you.
 In cases of sexual misconduct, the YPD will share information with the Title IX office and will advise you about the resources and assistance the university can provide.

 “Messages from the Chief”

 Under the federal Clery Act, the university is responsible for issuing “timely warnings,” also known as “Messages from the Chief,” in response to some reports.
-Only specific crimes require a timely warning; the crime must have occurred within the officially-designated campus area; and there must be a serious or ongoing threat to the community.
+Only specific crimes require a timely warning; the crime must have occurred within the officially-designated campus area and there must be a serious or ongoing risk to the community.
 If you report an incident that meets these criteria, a message will be sent out from the Chief of Police.
-The warning message will contain a brief description of the crime, and may indicate the location where the incident occurred.
+The warning message will contain a brief description of the crime and may indicate the location where the incident occurred.
 It will not include any information that would identify you or other individuals involved.